RS-DAT/JupyterDaskOnSRC/roles/common/README.md

 Common
 ======

-Common tasks for the eWaterCycle lab infrastructure.
-Adapted and simplified for RS-DAT.
+Common tasks for the JupyterDask deployment on SURF Research Cloud.
+Adapted from the [eWaterCycle lab infrastructure](https://github.com/eWaterCycle/infra).

 Requirements
 ------------